 What is the difference between the City Of David and the Tower of David?

-Since both the City Of David and the Tower Of David has the name David, many people confuse them.
-Tower Of David AKA Jerusalem Citadel, is located near the Jaffa gate.
-And inside you can find a museum dedicated to Jerusalem.
+Since both the City Of David and the Tower Of David have David’s name, many people confuse them.
+Tower Of David, also known as the Jerusalem Citadel, is located near the Jaffa gate.
+And inside, you can find a museum dedicated to Jerusalem.
 Moreover, the Tower Of David has no connection to King David.
 See my Tower Of David guide for additional information.

-And the City of David is located on the other side of the Old City of Jerusalem near the Dung Gate, and it was part of the ancient Jerusalem.
-Most tourists know it for Hezekiah’s Tunnel, AKA the water tunnel, but there are many POI and today, we are going to visit all of them.
+And the City of David is located on the other side of the Old City of Jerusalem near the Dung Gate, and it was part of ancient Jerusalem.
+Most tourists know it for Hezekiah’s Tunnel, also known as the water tunnel, but there are many points of interest, and today, we will visit all of them.

 The City Of David is located near the Dung gate on Ma’alot Ir David street.